 - Have a transparent customer complaints policy for ‘Putting Things Right’

 - Are a member of an Ombudsman redress scheme – The Property Ombudsman (TPOS)

 TENANCY DEPOSIT PROTECTION SCHEME

-As members of the Tenancy Deposit Protection Scheme operated by The Dispute Service (TDS), you can be assured that your tenancy deposit will be registered and protected in full compliance with regulations.
+As members of the Tenancy Deposit Protection Scheme operated by The Tenancy Deposit Scheme (TDS), you can be assured that your tenancy deposit will be registered and protected in full compliance with regulations.
 We pride ourselves on the small number of deposit issues arising at the end of our tenancies and work hard to ensure a fair apportionment where issues do arise.

 All of our tenants are provided with a guidance leaflet ‘What is the Tenancy Deposit Scheme?’ supplied by the scheme operator and this can be downloaded below, further information is available from the scheme provider.

 Whilst we have no responsibility to ensure you as a tenant insure your own property, we always advise that it is good practice to have sound contents insurance cover.

 As a tenant, where you are occupying someone else’s property we recommend that you take out insurance providing cover for accidental cover for any Landlord’s contents at the property.
 This provides you with the assurance that an unforeseen accident (such as spilled glass of wine staining a Landlord’s carpet) will be covered for replacement, saving any implications on your tenancy deposit.

 Specialist insurance for tenants is available at small cost from a number of providers, please call us for further information.